GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

-# Data Platform with Dataproc Serverless
+# Minimal Data Platform

-This module implements an opinionated Data Platform Architecture based on Dataproc and Dataproc Serverless resources.
+This module implements a minimal opinionated Data Platform Architecture based on Dataproc Serverless resources.
 It creates and setup projects and related resources that compose an end-to-end data environment.

+For a complete, more versatile and configurable Data Platform, plese refer to the [Data Platform](../data-platform-foundations/) blueprint.

 The code is intentionally simple, as it's intended to provide a generic initial setup and then allow easy customizations to complete the implementation of the intended design.